Planckit/planckit/README.md

 ##	What's going on

 Be Part of the new Age.
-Want to make the Future Real.
+Want to make the Future Real!

 We are now.
 We construct the Future!
 Have some dreams You want to become true?
 Contribute!